smith/commonjscript/README.markdown

 CommonJScript
 =============

-CommonJScript is an implementation of the [CommonJS API](http://commonjs.org/) for Classic ASP and Windows Script Host.
+CommonJScript is an implementation of the [CommonJS API](http://commonjs.org/) for Classic ASP.

 The [Modules/1.0](http://commonjs.org/specs/modules/1.0/) specification is currently implemented.
 Various others are planned for the future.

-A few rudimentary modules are included in the *lib* directory.

 Usage
 -----

-*require.js* can be included in a ASP page or WScript job to provide the `require` function.
+*require.js* can be included in a ASP page or to provide the `require` function.

+Some other basic modules (system, engine, file) are also included in that file.

 Tests
 -----